baolingz/Data_vis/README.md

 http://bl.ocks.org/baolingz/527ec140b20ffd5cb5aaa4662f471b5e

 - Issues for now:
-1. The histogram is static for now, it's supposed to be connected with the input user interface.
+1. The histogram is static for now, it's supposed to be connected with the user interface.
 2. The reset buttom doesn's work for now.
 3. You need to refresh the page every time before you make new changes in the input section.
 4. The "dark" buttom doesn't work appropriately.
 If you accidently click it, you can refesh the page and redo the selection to make the map work again.
 Sorry about all of these inconvenience, we still tweaking it :(